knitcodemonkey/processes/bullet_journaling_for_work.md

 ---

 ## Ritual is a shortcut for getting into the zone
-Creative flow is the experience of being completely immersed, present, focused and in the zone.
+_Creative flow_ is the experience of being completely immersed, present, focused and _in the zone_.
 The inner critic and mental chatter are quieted, novel ideas are born, and random associations collide.

-> When inspiration is elusive, ritual appears to offer a shortcut to creative flow.
+> When inspiration is elusive, _ritual_ appears to offer a shortcut to _creative flow_.
 >
 > ~ Rex Jung, neuropsychologist